ssb22/CedPane/README.md

 Indesit is a trademark of Indesit Company S.P.A.
 Java is a registered trademark of Oracle Corporation in the US and possibly other countries.
 Javascript is a trademark of Oracle Corporation in the US.
+LinkedIn is a registered trademark or trademark of LinkedIn Corporation and its affiliates in the United States and/or other countries.
 Mac is a trademark of Apple Inc.
 Microsoft is a registered trademark of Microsoft Corp.
 Nike is a trademark of Nike Inc.